ellekae/test/docs/assignments/week01.md

 In order to create my own wiki page, I initially needed to generate an SSH (secure shell) key.
 SSH is an encryption protocal enabling secure communication across unsecure networks.
 I secured my site by locally generating an SSH key via Terminal, and linking this to GitLab.
-I then familiarised myself with markdown syntax \:sparkles\ :sparkles

 ## Research